Catapult aims to unleash SMEs with Innovator Toolkit

 The Innovator Toolkit is being developed in response to a May 2017 survey of the Catapult’s global innovation community.

 The findings recognised a real need to establish a tool that allows innovators to access and link with industry better – a range of downloadable resources and a series of workshops have now been developed to help increase the number of new products, services and solutions breaking through to market.

 SMEs and innovative start-ups will now be able to explore and find funding opportunities, through the ‘Guide to Funding’, while the ‘Guide to Energy Sector Testing & Demonstration Facilities’ has been created specifically to provide the sector with a deeper knowledge and understanding of the testing and demonstration facilities available nationwide, and their capabilities.

-Eva Gromadzki, Head of Research and Collaboration at ESC, said: “We are excited to be able to publish the Innovator Toolkit, which will go some way in helping SME’s get a foothold in the sector as the UK industry looks to capitalise on the opportunities of the global energy revolution.
+Eva Gromadzki, Head of Research and Collaboration at Energy Systems Catapult. said: “We are excited to be able to publish the Innovator Toolkit, which will go some way in helping SME’s get a foothold in the sector as the UK industry looks to capitalise on the opportunities of the global energy revolution.

 “SME innovators will be critical to the UK achieving the 2050 carbon reduction target and we are committed to helping strengthen their collaboration with industry, academia and government by bridging gaps in market development.
 By providing guides for funding and key energy sector testing and demonstration facilities, we can support SMEs to deliver and indeed test innovations in real-world scenarios both in the UK and worldwide.

 “We hope this toolkit will be adopted by the global innovation community and we will measure its effectiveness over the coming months.”